Bomb tears through Yemen air force bus, killing officer

 There was no immediate claim of responsibility.

-Later on Sunday, a Yemeni police spokesman and a counter-terrorism official said security forces had detained a suspected al Qaeda militant trying to infiltrate the Yemen-American Language Institute (YALI) on a motorcycle.
+Later on Sunday, a Yemeni police spokesman said security forces had detained a suspected al Qaeda militant trying to infiltrate the Yemen-American Language Institute (YALI).

-The police spokesman said the man was found to be carrying an explosives belt and was detained when he tried to enter the compound posing as a student seeking to register for English courses.
-Another official said the man had been referred to the counter-terrorism department for further questioning.
+The official said security forces became suspicious of the man when he tried to enter the building as a student seeking to register for English courses.
+Upon searching him, he was found to be wearing an explosives belt, the official told Reuters.

 Yemen has been gripped by turmoil since pro-democracy demonstrations erupted in early 2011 against then-President Ali Abdullah Saleh, who stepped down last year.